grab a cup of coffee &

 Find out where your time is going.

-If you get to the end of the day and your to-do list is only half checked off, or seems twice as long as it did this morning, you need to rethink how you’re spending your work days.
+If you get to the end self-management your to-do list is only half checked off, or seems twice as long as it did this morning, you need to rethink how you’re spending your work days.

 Throughout your day (or even the next week), write down everything you’re doing including what tasks you’re completing, how long they take, and how much time you’re spending on social media.
 (That means every minute spent Snapping and scrolling through Instagram.)